luketeaford/dusg/README.md

 ## What it Does
 - [x] Provides a Command Line Interface and a JavaScript API
 - [x] Reads Markdown files in a source directory
-- [x] Parses YAML in each file into a configurable key (default: 'metadata')
+- [x] Parses YAML in each file into the key 'metadata'
-- [x] Parses Markdown in each file into a configurable key (default: 'html')
+- [x] Parses Markdown in each file into the key 'html'
-- [x] Creates an array of parsed files into a configurable key (default: 'files')
+- [x] Creates an array of parsed files into the key 'siteMap'
 - [x] Uses a JavaScript function instead of templating languages
 - [x] Writes files to a destination directory